stungeye/Full-Stack-Notes/docs/02-introduction-to-ruby/08-scope-and-more-resources.md

 ## Scope

-Scope defines where in a program a variable is accessible.
-Where ever a variable is not accessible by your program it is said to be "out of scope" or "outside the current scope."
+When a variable is accessible it is said to be "in scope".
+Wherever a variable is not accessible by your program it is said to be "out of scope" or "outside the current scope."

 From [the Poignant Guide](https://poignant.guide):